dltdojo/taichu-crypto/mdbook/src/dlt/hl-fabric-gen-proto.md

     ChaincodeEvent chaincode_event = 1;
 }

+// BlockAndPrivateData contains Block and a map from tx_seq_in_block to rwset.TxPvtReadWriteSet message BlockAndPrivateData {
+    common.Block block = 1;
+    // map from tx_seq_in_block to rwset.TxPvtReadWriteSet
+    map<uint64, rwset.TxPvtReadWriteSet> private_data_map = 2;
+}

 // DeliverResponse
 message DeliverResponse {
     oneof Type {
         common.Status status = 1;
         common.Block block = 2;
         FilteredBlock filtered_block = 3;
+        BlockAndPrivateData block_and_private_data = 4;
     }
 }

 service Deliver {
-    // deliver first requires an Envelope of type ab.DELIVER_SEEK_INFO with
+    // Deliver first requires an Envelope of type ab.DELIVER_SEEK_INFO with
     // Payload data as a marshaled orderer.SeekInfo message,
     // then a stream of block replies is received rpc Deliver (stream common.Envelope) returns (stream DeliverResponse) {
     }
-    // deliver first requires an Envelope of type ab.DELIVER_SEEK_INFO with
+    // DeliverFiltered first requires an Envelope of type ab.DELIVER_SEEK_INFO with
     // Payload data as a marshaled orderer.SeekInfo message,
     // then a stream of **filtered** block replies is received rpc DeliverFiltered (stream common.Envelope) returns (stream DeliverResponse) {
+    }
+    // DeliverWithPrivateData first requires an Envelope of type ab.DELIVER_SEEK_INFO with
+    // Payload data as a marshaled orderer.SeekInfo message,
+    // then a stream of block and private data replies is received rpc DeliverWithPrivateData (stream common.Envelope) returns (stream DeliverResponse) {
     }
 }